-- carry out risk assessments to identify activities that may expose individuals or groups to potential infection - identify, plan and implement controls and safe systems of work to prevent the spread of infection - provide information, instruction and training to those identified at risk - where required, provide personal protective equipment (PPE) and monitor its use and maintenance - ensure the safe cleaning of equipment and where appropriate disinfection and thorough, cleaning of the premises - arrange for safe disposal of any infected materials

-- adopt good hygiene practices.
+- Carry out risk assessments to identify activities that may expose individuals or groups to potential infection - Identify, plan and implement controls and safe systems of work to prevent the spread of infection - Provide information, instruction and training to those identified at risk.
+Where required, provide personal protective equipment (PPE) and monitor its use and maintenance - Ensure the safe cleaning of equipment and where appropriate disinfection and thorough, cleaning of the premises - Arrange for safe disposal of any infected materials.
+Adopt good hygiene practices.

-The Academy have in recognition of the current circumstances due to living with COVID-19, completed an infectious diseases risk assessment which has been written in accordance with guidance from the DfE and the Local Authority in relation to managing risk associated with infectious diseases including COVID-19.
+The Academy have in recognition of the current circumstances due to COVID-19, completed a risk assessment which has been written in accordance with guidance from the DfE and the Local Authority in relation to managing risk associated with COVID-19.